microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/readme.md

  * Shadow pass is buggy due to incorrect ray generation
  * Mipmap calculation is incorrect and uses too low of an LOD for distant objects
  * The sample has a few visual bugs on Intel cards
+ * An incorrect debug layer error message is outputted when run due to an issue in the debug layer on SM 6.0 drivers.
+This can be ignored.
+"D3D12 ERROR: ID3D12Device::CopyDescriptors: Source ranges and dest ranges overlap, which results in undefined behavior."

 ## Requirements
 * Consult the main [D3D12 Raytracing readme](../../readme.md) for the requirements.